chriskrycho/web/sites/music/content/works/desert-2024.md

 image: the-desert-splash.jpg

 summary: >
-    A minimalist/ambient work for solo piano (04:17), with 40 keystrokes.
-A Lenten meditation.
+    A minimalist/ambient work for solo piano, consisting of just 40 keystrokes.
+A Lenten meditation, inspired by Christ’s 40 days and nights in the desert.

 ---